 The size of grants available varies for each fund and is dependant on specific criteria laid out by the donor, the type of project and what can reasonably be achieved with the money.
 Funding criteria can specify grants of typically between £250 and £10,000.

 Yes, there are limited funding streams available for individuals to apply in specific boroughs of Lancashire and Merseyside.

-Yes, though we require at least 3 Directors to be in place and they must be unrelated.
+Yes, though we require at least three Directors to be in place and they must be unrelated.
 We can only support CICs limited by guarantee and not by shares (unless the governing document expressly states no dividends or bonuses are issued to shareholders).

 I do not know if my project meets the criteria of a particular fund, can I still apply?

 We ask that you check there is an available grant fund that could consider your project before you apply.
 The criteria for each fund is clearly stated and you are welcome to contact us if you are unsure.
 This will save you time as we will withdraw applications that do not meet the criteria of any available grant fund.